Student exploring his surroundings while studying abroad.

 • All courses taken abroad must be approved by the relevant Pace department chair and your Academic Advisors.
 Pace students must take a minimum of 12 U.S. credits during each semester abroad.
 We strongly recommend that you consider choosing courses that have already been approved by Pace by reviewing the "Pre-Approved Courses" list on the Academics tab of your chosen program in the study abroad portal (Terra Dotta).

-• Apply for a visa (if applicable), and ensure that your passport is valid for 6 months after your program's end date.
+• Ensure that your passport is valid for 6 months after your program's end date.

 Back To Top